The Worx TriVac WG512 is a 3-in-1 blower/vacuum/mulcher delivering 600 CFM at 75 MPH. It features a 12-amp motor. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other blower vacs, the Worx TriVac WG512 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other blower vacs, the Worx TriVac WG512 is on the average side of the price range.

 The bottom line